 - I also added a jack to access the ‘second’ data channel.

 - I added a 60 Hz notch filter and repurposed the data channel switch to be able to switch the notch filter out.

 The receiver repackaging necessitated a new layout, with careful attention to the power and ground connections.
 I added power isolation and improved bypassing throughout.

 Internal electronic noise is an unavoidable byproduct of any electronic device, but it can be minimized by the careful selection of the proper components.
 At least two, and possible three of the active devices are becoming difficult to purchase from established primary vendors.
 Though some may be available from surplus and closeout channels, once those are gone, replacement with more current parts is the only option.

 I selected a low-noise FET and transistor for the first two stages.
 Though not likely to impact the overall noise figure significantly, the op-amp is also a low-noise type.
 In addition, all resistors in the signal path are metal film.

-The board is designed to fit into a Serpac A-27 enclosure, readily available from Mouser or Digikey.
-All of the other components are available from these two suppliers as well as several other major vendors.
+The board is designed to fit into a Serpac A-27 enclosure, readily available from Mouser or Digikey (or both).
+All of the other components are available from these two suppliers, as well as several other major vendors.

 Files necessary to duplicate this project are here: